VC University Scholarship

 Scholarship Criteria

-Please review the evaluation criteria carefully to determine whether you qualify as a candidate for the Venture Forward Scholarship to VC University:
+Please review the evaluation criteria carefully to determine whether you qualify as a candidate for the VC University scholarship:

 Eligibility Requirements

-- Submit a complete application by the deadline (see Timeline section below).
+- Must submit an application by the deadline (see Timeline section for dates)

 Evaluation Criteria

-- Are part of a demographic group that is historically underrepresented in venture capital (e.g. by race/ethnicity, gender, sexual orientation, geography, veteran status, etc.)
+- Are part of a group that is underrepresented in venture capital (e.g., by background, geography, gender, orientation, race/ethnicity, veteran status, or any other characteristic).

 - Would significantly benefit from a structured introduction and exploration of technical VC concepts and the industry landscape.

-- Would otherwise be unable to participate due to the cost.
+- Would otherwise find it difficult to participate due to the cost.

 Additional Considerations

-In addition to the eligibility and evaluation criteria, here are some further things to consider:
+In addition to the eligibility and evaluation criteria listed above, here are some additional details to consider:

-- Financial Need: This scholarship is intended for students who would otherwise be prohibited from participating by the cost.
-If you’re already working for a VC firm or a related company, we strongly encourage you to ask your employer to subsidize the cost of tuition as a professional development investment.
+- Financial Need: This scholarship is primarily intended to support candidates who might otherwise be prohibited from participation by the cost.
+If you’re able to, we encourage you to ask your employer to subsidize the cost of tuition as a professional development investment.
 If this is a possibility for you, please pursue this route before applying for a scholarship.
 Feel free to use this template to help draft your request.

-- Additional Outreach: We do not accept recommendations or supplemental outreach as part of our consideration process; scholarship applicants are evaluated solely on the strength of the information provided on the application.
+- Additional Outreach: We do not accept recommendations or supplemental outreach as part of our consideration process.
+Candidates are evaluated solely on the strength of their application.
 Please do not send any additional communications beyond the application, as they will not be considered.

 Scholarship Timeline